FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 > 2025-03-30 18:58:52.738|VirtualThreads--62-5|6xKDi88XSMMNlUdVDEuWwah3Tydcc59V|7|JSON|SearchController.java#io.steplogs.web.portal.controller.SearchController#fetchTrace#160R|[[{"code":0,"entity":{"accountId":1,"encryptionKey":"Tmy3v0djPw8JlkUTlfIsu79dv4RMY4jo5XdN9ScvErUXp4xD","id":1,"name":"steplogs","status":1,"timeCreated":1741873392},"message":null,"reason":null,"token":null}]]

-`Tips: take in mind of the sanitizer, in case SearchController needs encryptionKey`
+`Tips: take in mind of the sanitizer, in case SearchController requires encryptionKey to be masked`

 ## There are three ways to turn on the logging: ##

- * There are three ways to turn on the LoggingInitiation for logging:
+ * There are three options to turn on logging:
- * 1: For methods on classes annotated with @Logging, to load the jar with javaagent: java -javaagent:steplogs-logger-1.0.1.jar= -jar your-app.jar
+ * 1: Integrate steplogs-logger-spring-boot-starter
  * 2: For methods on classes annotated with @Logging, to load agent before your classes:

  ```
 	public static void main(String[] args) {
-		io.steplogs.logger.boostrap.LoggingInitiation.premain(null); // must load before everything
+		io.steplogs.logger.boostrap.LoggingInitiation.premain(null); // must load before everything, no need in steplogs-logger-spring-boot-starter
 		new SpringApplicationBuilder(ServerBootApplication.class).run(args);
 	}
 ```

- * 3: Integrate steplogs-logger-spring-boot-starter lib, place a file src/main/resources/META-INF/spring.factories with org.springframework.boot.SpringApplicationRunListener=io.steplogs.logger.spring.LoggingInitiationSpringApplicationRunListener
+ * 3: For methods on classes annotated with @Logging, to load the jar with javaagent: java -javaagent:steplogs-logger-1.0.1.jar= -jar your-app.jar

- * X: For methods on classes not annotated with @Logging, or on interface, use AOP proxy and pointcut: io.steplogs.logger.spring.LoggingMethodPointcut
+ * X: For methods on classes not annotated with @Logging, or on interface, or with JUnit, try AOP proxy, and pointcut io.steplogs.logger.spring.LoggingMethodPointcut
  * Y: For methods on classes not annotated with @Logging, manually add methods: io.steplogs.logger.boostrap.addTargetMethods/addTargetMethod/addClasses
- * Z: Only public and static methods supported except to AOP/proxy in honor of private, protected and final
+ * Z: Only public and static methods supported in honor of private, protected and final

 ---